runely/calendar-homey/README.md

 ## Changelog

+- 3.1.1
+  - Note about `Customized Time Zone` from Microsoft and how it is handled in the app
 - 3.1.0
   - Added `Full day event` tag to triggers.
 This tag will be `true` if the event is a full day event, and `false` if not.
   - Dependency updates